National Leadership Opportunities for 2023

 - In May and June, we outlined the Leadership Institute opportunity.

 If you are considering becoming a national officer, July and August are the months you want to act!
 This will outline the process and everything you need to know.

 What national officer positions are available?

-Available one-year term positions include President-elect, First Vice President, Treasurer, and a National Liaison from each of the three geographical regions.
+Available one-year term positions include President-elect, First Vice President, Treasurer, and a National Liaison to represent each of the three geographical regions.
 Here is a short description of each position:

 - National Liaisons oversee the work of the Women’s Council in their respective regions (West, Central, East) and act as the representative of the President in such matters as may be assigned to them.
 This is the second year of National Liaison opportunities becoming available, which is an enhanced transformation of the role formerly known as Regional Vice President, approved over two years ago in May 2019.
 The role is highly visible to leaders and members, and they are an integral part of the new leadership ecosystem nationally at Women's Council.

 - The Treasurer shall submit the annual budget to the Governing Board for its approval.
 The Treasurer shall make the annual budget available to the National Association upon request.
 The Treasurer shall serve as chairperson of the Finance and Budget Committee and shall review financial matters of the Women’s Council monthly.
 The Treasurer shall report on the financial affairs of the Women’s Council to the Executive Committee and the Governing Board.